-The 9 Best Beach Hotels in Los Angeles
+The Best Beach Hotels to Book in Los Angeles

 LA's beachfront communities offer a true taste of California living | © Chris Putnam / Alamy Stock Photo

-Known for its balmy weather, lengthy coastline and palm tree-lined streets, LA is as good a tropical holiday as any.
-Forego the inner neighborhoods and opt for one of the city’s many beachfront communities to learn the real benefits of California living.
+Known for its balmy weather, lengthy coastline and palm tree-lined streets, LA is as good as any tropical holiday.
+Forgo the inner neighborhoods and opt for one of the city’s many beachfront communities to learn the real benefits of California living.

-Running all the way from the outlying beach town of Malibu down to Huntington Beach (some 50 miles/80 kilometers away), Los Angeles is home to a lot of coastline.
+Running all the way from the outlying beach town of Malibu down to Huntington Beach – some 50mi (80km) away – Los Angeles is home to a lot of coastline.
 While the inner-city and Hollywood-fringing neighborhoods have their perks, few of the world’s cities live up to LA when it comes to beach beauty – especially when you consider its year-round sunny skies.
-Head for the golden sands and fall asleep to the sounds of the Pacific with a stay at one of these oceanside hotels.
+Head for the golden sands and fall asleep to the sounds of the Pacific with a stay at one of these oceanside hotels, bookable on Culture Trip.

 Hotel Maya, Long Beach

 Hotel Maya feels more Mexican resort than city escape, as the Long Beach hotel is a sprawling estate with ocean views, an enormous pool and a real tropical feel.
 With a climate like LA’s, it would be easy to treat this like a beach holiday and spend your days soaking up the rays – the poolside cabanas will make that seem particularly appetizing.
 However, with Hollywood just over a 30-minute drive away, you’re close enough to the action to sightsee in the morning and be back poolside in time for afternoon cocktails.